solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Application monitoring

-Once you have deployed your application, you will want to ensure the uptime, manage performance, and understand usage patterns.
+Once an application has been deployed, it is important to start to monitor the uptime, manage performance, and understand usage patterns.
 [Application Insights] is a feature of Azure Monitor that provides extensible application performance management (APM) and monitoring for live web apps.

 It supports a wide variety of platforms, including .NET, Node.js, Java, and Python.
 Application monitoring is very flexible.
 Apps hosted